 Linda Blair had 2 stunt doubles.
 She also did quite a bit of skating, and developed bursitis in her hip.
 See more »

-Near the beginning of the movie, in the home of the lead character, a maid is seen going upstairs, passing Terry (Linda Blair) who is on her way down to meet her parents having breakfast.
-When she arrives, the same maid is seen serving her parents at the dining table.
+Near the beginning of the movie, a maid goes upstairs at Terry's house, passing Terry on her way down to meet her parents for breakfast.
+When Terry arrives, the maid is serving her parents at the dining table.
 See more »